 For sources without an author, use the main word of the title in place of the author’s name.

-If your MLA in text citation comes from a website or another source that does not have page numbers, use the following abbreviations:
+If your in-text citation comes from a website or another source that does not have page numbers, use the following abbreviations:

 Gregor’s sister is quite persuasive, especially when she states to her parents, "It'll be the death of both of you, I can see it coming.
 We can't all work as hard as we have to and then come home to be tortured like this, we can't endure it” (Kafka, chap.
 III).

-If there aren’t page, paragraph, section, or chapter numbers, only include the author’s name in parentheses for your in text citation MLA.
+If there aren’t page, paragraph, section, or chapter numbers, only include the author’s name in parentheses for your in-text citation.